n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.awsses.md

 # AWS SES

-[AWS SES](https://aws.amazon.com/ses/){:target=_blank .external-link} node allows you to automate work in the AWS SES platform and integrate AWS SES with other applications. n8n has built-in support for a wide range of AWS SES features, which includes basic operations like creating, getting, deleting, sending, updating, and adding templates and emails.
+AWS SES node allows you to automate work in the AWS SES platform and integrate AWS SES with other applications. n8n has built-in support for a wide range of AWS SES features, which includes basic operations like creating, getting, deleting, sending, updating, and adding templates and emails.

 On this page, you'll find a list of operations the AWS SES node supports and links to more resources.